 Not many people can become a copywriter, as it requires a love for writing and creativity.
 Moreover, most people don’t even know how to become a copywriter and succeed in the profession.

-So if you’re looking at superb incomes and would love to work freelance or full-time with an organization, a copywriter is a superb profession for 2021.
+So if you’re looking at superb incomes and would love to work freelance or full-time with a company, a copywriter is the best profession for 2023.

 And if you don’t know how to become a copywriter, there’s nothing to worry about.
-Here’s our complete guide for 2021 and beyond on how to become a copywriter.
+Here’s my complete guide for 2023 and beyond on how to become a copywriter.
 Or how to become a successful copywriter.

 Reasons to Become a Copywriter

 There’re several excellent and strong reasons to become a copywriter in 2023.
 Let’s enumerate them carefully.

 - The median pay of copywriters in America stands at $63,170 per year, according to the Bureau of Labor Statistics.

 - The top 10 percent of copywriters in the US earn more than $100,000 per year, says PayScale.com

 - Though exact figures aren’t available, the demand for copywriters is growing worldwide, thanks to growth in digital marketing, especially content marketing, email marketing, and social media marketing.

 - With most businesses moving to online platforms during the Covid-19 pandemic in 2020, the demand for copywriters that can create excellent copies for websites is projected to surge exponentially from 2023 onwards.